Judy O'Bannon: Emmy Award winning producer and host

 Working with WFYI-TV, O'Bannon helped develop the public television series Communities Building Community in 2003 as an outgrowth of her focus on communities as First Lady.
 O'Bannon served as the host, a co-producer and writer for the show.
 The series, which aired for three seasons, with additional one-time episodes airing later, featured stories from throughout the state highlighting the many ways Hoosiers "are working to strengthen their communities."
 In 2008, O'Bannon and co-producer Gary Harrison won the National Academy of Television Arts and Science's (NATAS) Lower Great Lakes Chapter's Emmy award for Regularly Scheduled Public Affairs Program for the Communities Building Community episode 301 "The Neighborhood."
 More recently, O'Bannon has hosted Judy O'Bannon's Foreign Exchange, which airs periodically on WFYI-TV, offering a collection of stories from various countries focused on "people who are finding new ways to use their mind, body and spirit to help change their world for the better."
 O'Bannon has also led development and co-produced several one-time feature programs that have included long-form interviews with notable individuals and perspectives on relevant community issues.
 In 2012, O'Bannon was once again recognized with the NATAS Lower Great Lakes Chapter's Emmy award as the co-producer of Self Sacrifice: A Son, A Soldier, A Suicide, which focused on "the enormity of suicide in the military" and told the story of Chancellor Keesling, a Hoosier soldier who had taken his own life in 2009.
+Her work with WFYI-TV as a host and producer includes the September 2017 special Welcome Home: the International State of Indiana and in October 2020 What's So Funny: A Judy O'Bannon Comedy Special, for which she and co-producer Gary Harrison received an Emmy nomination from the NATAS Lower Great Lakes Chapter.
+In December 2023, WFYI-TV premiered The Common Thread with Judy O'Bannon, a seven-part series exploring "what it means to be part of the all-inclusive, interdependent, interconnected web of everyone and everything, everywhere" through conversations with community, political and other leaders across the state of Indiana.